Disquiet

 Step 5: Then listen to and comment on tracks uploaded by your fellow Disquiet Junto participants.

-Deadline: This project was posted in the morning, California time, on Thursday, December 29, 2016, with a deadline of 11:59pm wherever you are on Monday, January 2, 2017.
+Deadline: This project’s deadline is 11:59pm wherever you are on Monday, January 9, 2017.
+This project was posted in the morning, California time, on Thursday, January 5, 2017.

 Length: The length is up to you, but three to four minutes sounds about right.

-Title/Tag: When posting your track, please include “disquiet0261” in the title of the track, and where applicable (on SoundCloud, for example) as a tag.
+Title/Tag: When posting your track, please include “disquiet0262” in the title of the track, and where applicable (on SoundCloud, for example) as a tag.

 Upload: When participating in this project, post one finished track with the project tag, and be sure to include a description of your process in planning, composing, and recording it.
 This description is an essential element of the communicative process inherent in the Disquiet Junto.
 Photos, video, and lists of equipment are always appreciated.